lumina-ai-inc/chunkr-chat-app/README.md

 ## Running with Docker (Recommended)

-Once you have a Docker engine running, you can run the following commmand from the root of the application:
+Once you have a Docker engine running, you can run the following command from the root of the application:

 ```bash
 cd chunkr-chat-app && docker compose up